 We tend to see them today as relics of the past, institutions which existed in a distant history.
 This is far from true.
 They are alive and kicking even today, even in Jerusalem.
 Due to the sensitivity of this matter among Jews, and especially among the Muslims, they tend to keep their visibility discreet, and engage mainly in ecumenical activities and charity.

-There is would be at contradiction between Christian monastic orders and military activity, as Christianity is bound to non-violence and turning the other cheek.
-Due to the fact that Christian pilgrims and travelers, have been attacked throughout the generations, especially by bandits and pirates, on their way to the Holy Land, a need had arisen to protect them.
+There seems to be a contradiction between Christian monastic orders and military activity, as Christianity is bound to non-violence and turning the other cheek.
+Due to the fact that Christian pilgrims and travelers were attacked throughout their journey to the Holy Land, especially by bandits and pirates, a need had arisen to protect them.
 Therefore, the church allowed these monks to carry weapons and protect pilgrims, under strict moral rules.
 Thus, orders of warrior knights were created, who also defended the Crusader kingdom.
 When they were expelled from the Holy Land by the Muslims, they returned to Europe, maintaining their military might and economic assets as bankers.
 Some orders were accepted, others like the Knights Templar were brutally persecuted.
 In the late 19th century representatives of the surviving orders began to find their way back to the city.

 The Knights Templar

-The first and most famous orders is the "Poor Fellow-Soldiers of Christ and of the Temple of Solomon" an order of warrior monks established in Jerusalem in 1119 to protect defend European Catholics.
-The order was located on the Temple Mount, where traditionally believed to have been the 'Templum Salomonis' hence their name: Knights Templar.
-They kept a strictly modest and ascetic lifestyle, to the point that two knights rode on one horse, and that is famously on their seal.
+The first and most famous orders is the "Poor Fellow-Soldiers of Christ and of the Temple of Solomon" an order of warrior monks established in Jerusalem in 1119 to protect and defend European Catholics.
+The order was located on Temple Mount, where traditionally, the 'Templum Salomonis' is believed to have stood.
+Hence their name: Knights Templar.
+They kept a strictly modest and ascetic lifestyle, to the point that two knights rode on one horse, and that is famously represented on their seal.
 Their fate was harsh.
 They became very rich and gained enormous economic and political influence in Europe, before and after the Crusaders were expelled from the country.
 Philip IV, King of France, for complex reasons, liquidated the order and confiscated its property in a most brutal campaign and it was perpetually suppressed by Pope Clement V in 1312.
 Many members of the order were charged with various bizarre charges and brutally executed.
 This is what has happened in most European countries.
 In a few of them the Templars managed to survive.